automl/HPOBench/hpobench/HowToAddANewBenchmark.md

 ## How to test your container locally

-  1. Open `hpobench/container/recipes/<type>/Singularity.<NewBenchmark>` and change the following lines in the recipe
+  1. Switch into the folder `hpobench/container/recipes/<type>`, open the file `Singularity.<NewBenchmark>` and change the following lines in the recipe
   ```bash
     && git clone https://github.com/automl/HPOBench.git \
     && cd HPOBench \
     && git checkout development \
   ```
-  to point to the branch/repo where your fork is on, e.g.
+  to point to the repo and branch where your fork is on:
   ```bash
     && git clone https://github.com/<your_github_name>/HPOBench.git \
     && cd HPOBench \